FamilySearch/GEDCOM.io/_pages/yaml-file-format.md

     A list of URIs that can be replaced by this URI without any loss of information or change of meaning.
-    This does not simply mean they *can* express the same thing, but rather that they express the same thing *in the same way*, i.e. with no change in payloads or substructures.
+    This does not simply mean they *can* express the same thing, but rather that they express the same thing *in the same way*, i.e., with no change in payloads or substructures.

     One example use-case is an extension becoming standard and being given a URI with a gedcom.io host, in which case both the extension URI's YAML file and the standard URI's YAML file can list the other as URIs it `subsumes`.